adamstark/AudioFile/README.md

 * Make the changes as concise as is possible for the change you are proposing
 * Avoid unnecessarily changing a large number of lines - e.g. commits changing the number of spaces in indentations on all lines (and so on)
 * Keep to the code style of this library which is the [JUCE Coding Standards](https://juce.com/discover/stories/coding-standards)
+* Make the changes relative to the develop branch of the library (as this may have advanced beyond the master branch)

 License
 -------